-During the first three years of life, your baby will develop 90% of his or her adult brain size.
+During the first three years of life, your baby will develop 90% of his adult brain size.
 This rapid growth accounts for 700–1000 synapse connections being formed each second.
 The experiences your baby is subjected to, whether positive or negative, are crucial to this early wiring and pruning that enables millions and millions of new connections to be formed.
-The importance of connecting with your baby can go a long way in ensuring his or her secure attachment to others, resilience, self-esteem, building of relationships and overall development.
+The importance of connecting with your baby can go a long way in ensuring his secure attachment to others, resilience, self-esteem, building of relationships, and overall development.

 There are plenty of ways you can bond and make the most of this time with your little one.
 So, whether you’re a stay at home mom or rocking a full-time job, there’s always bits and pieces you can do to show your little one your love.

 - Breastfeeding: If you can, that skin-to-skin contact provides reassurance for your little one and, trust me, once the time for breastfeeding is up, you’ll definitely miss this one-on-one moments with your baby.